 The organization provides minority and low-income Los Angeles high school students with the information and assistance they need to apply for college financial aid.
 Assistance from this two-year grant enables the organization to drive the implementation of education reforms aimed at improving graduation rates in Southern California’s community colleges and to strengthen programmatic connections between education and business.

 The association provides coordination, professional development and legislative advocacy for the 50 public community college districts in Texas.
 This three-year grant funds the launch of the Texas Success Center, a statewide hub to coordinate efforts to increase college success and accelerate degree completion.

-Over the past 50 years, the national nonprofit organization has awarded nearly $2 billion to more than 2 million students through its scholarship programs and services.
-This grant supports the expansion of the Dreamkeepers Emergency Financial Assistance Program, which helps community college students overcome financial emergencies and stay enrolled in school.
+Over the past 50 years, the national organization has awarded nearly $3 billion to 2 million students through its scholarship programs and services.
+Assisted by this two-year grant, Scholarship America is developing and implementing a new business model for the Dreamkeepers Emergency Financial Assistance Program, which helps community college students overcome financial emergencies and stay enrolled in school.